 Antibiotics were given.
 The dog was given a dextrose saline injection as that was what her vet used to do.

-"Why can't the manufacturer produce a flat board so that the hind legs and body rest on the board instead of going through two rings?" the expatriate asked.
+"Why can't the manufacturer produce a flat board so that the hind legs and body rest on the board instead of going through two rings?" the lady asked.

 This sounds logical as it is quite troublesome to have to put the legs into the rings.